aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 **Back to the code; what is happening here?**

-- First, we want to get the signer address so we can get this account’s `TodoList` resource.
+- First, we want to get the signer address, so we can get this account’s `TodoList` resource.
 - Then, we retrieve the `TodoList` resource with the `signer_address`; with that we have access to the `TodoList` properties.
 - We can now increment the `task_counter` property, and create a new `Task` with the `signer_address`, `counter` and the provided `content`.
 - We push it to the `todo_list.tasks` table that holds all of our tasks along with the new `counter` (which is the table key) and the newly created Task.